Monday, April 27, 2020

 Estimate Participative Consumption Durations

-There are drivers who consider a GPS travel duration estimate as proposing a stimulating challenge.
+There are drivers who consider a GPS travel duration estimate as offering a stimulating challenge.
 It serves as a time to beat.

 Researchers at Boston College, University of Oregon, and University of Toronto find other sources of pleasure in duration estimates for participative consumption.
 In a world filled with options and obligations, we can feel starved for time.
 When making a consumption decision, we’ll attend to the monetary price, but also the expenditure in minutes or hours.
 People like to know how long they are in it for.
 How long will it take to bake the pie, assemble the furniture, or complete each training module?

 Contrary to what we might expect, a higher duration estimate, within reason, leads to greater enjoyment of the participation and greater willingness to recommend the activity to others.
-This seems to run counter to feeling starved for time, but it really doesn’t.
-Once a consumer agrees to take on the task, they can relax, not being concerned with the price in minutes.
-This is true even when, or maybe especially when, the estimate becomes that time to beat.
+This seems inconsistent with feeling starved for time, but it really isn’t.
+Once a consumer agrees to take on the task, they can relax, not being concerned with the expenditure in minutes.
+This is true even when, or maybe especially when, the estimate becomes a time to beat.
 The researchers interpret their findings in a context of social norms.
 Consumers consider duration estimates as, “This is how long other people took.”

 If a marketer tells the shopper the total expected duration, it makes the tasks seem less tolerable at the start, the studies found.
 The researchers went on, though, to suggest a way to ease the agony a bit: Encourage the consumer to unpack the time estimates, guessing on their own how long each step will take rather than accept a time for the total given by somebody else.